irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

     // Describe the cake
     describe: function () {
-        var description = "The " + this.occasion
+        let description = "The " + this.occasion
         + " cake has a " + this.flavor + " flavor, "
         + this.levels + " layers, and costs "
         + this.price + ".";